 Advances in neuroimaging allows us to have a more indepth understanding of how our brain processes impressions.
 We now know more of how the brain perceives form, symmetry and colour.
 We even know what the brain’s favourite shape is.

-We know that challenges and needs differ depending on your role within and the development phase of a given project.
+We know that challenges and needs differ depending on who you are and the phase of the project you are working in.
 Our insights into the planning process make it easier for you to get it right.